obonaventure/cnp3/book/network/network.rst

 .. index:: BGP peer

 BGP routers exchange routes over BGP sessions.
 A BGP session is established between two routers belonging to two different domains that are directly connected.
 As explained earlier, the physical connection between the two routers can be implemented as a private peering link or over an Internet eXchange Point.
 A BGP session between two adjacent routers runs above a TCP connection (the default BGP port is 179).
 In contrast with intradomain routing protocols that exchange IP packets or UDP segments, BGP runs above TCP because TCP ensures a reliable delivery of the BGP messages sent by each router without forcing the routers to implement acknowledgements, checksums, ...
-Furthermore, the two routers will consider the peering link to be up as long as the BGP session and the underlying TCP connection remains up [#flifetimebgp]_.
+Furthermore, the two routers consider the peering link to be up as long as the BGP session and the underlying TCP connection remains up [#flifetimebgp]_.
 The two endpoints of a BGP session are called `BGP peers`.

 .. figure:: fig/network-fig-112-c.png
    :align: center